mmiglioranza22/conexa-challenge/README.md

   	npm run dev
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the front end app.
-Server will run in [http://localhost:8080](http://localhost:8080), you can make requests with Postman.
+Server will run in [http://localhost:8080](http://localhost:8080) (you can make requests with Postman if you wish, with the same format used by SWApi).

 ## Tests

-Tests remain very basic, I could not work around handling asynchronisity in Jest / RTL.
+Tests in remain very basic, I could not work around handling asynchronisity in Jest / RTL.
 I will be working on this eventually.

 ## Deployment